selianord/JustClick/README.md

 # JustClick
 Marketing

-Just Click was founded and designed by Lusukama Selemani
+Just Click was founded and designed by Lusukama Selemani feel free to clone and make some improvement

 Project Descriptions

-This project will work as a didgital  marketing agency that specialize in the following services:
+This project will work as a digital  marketing agency that specialize in the following services:

 SEO , Digital Marketing , FaceBook Marketing, Google Advert, And software  Development, Customer Application, Web Application